SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-in-spartacus.md

    } from '@angular/platform-browser';
    ```

-   and add `BrowserTransferStateModule` to `imports`.
+1. In `app.module.ts`, add `BrowserTransferStateModule` to `imports`.

-6. In the `src/index.html` file, add the following meta attribute, and replace `OCC_BACKEND_BASE_URL_VALUE` with the URL of your back end instance, as follows:
+1. In the `src/index.html` file, add the following meta attribute, and replace `OCC_BACKEND_BASE_URL_VALUE` with the URL of your back end instance, as follows:

    ```html
    <meta name="occ-backend-base-url" content="OCC_BACKEND_BASE_URL_VALUE" />
    ```

-7. In `projects.<your-project-name>.architect.build.options` change following line:
+1. In `projects.<your-project-name>.architect.build.options`, change the following line:

    ```json
    //from